Add an instance to your subscription

 What information do I need to create an instance?

-When you add an instance, you can accept the default values, or enter different values to create a Customer Engagement instance.
+When you add an instance, you can accept the default values, or enter different values to create an instance.

 Select which scenario fits you best.
 The apps you can choose depend on the licenses you've purchased.
 If you haven't purchased any Customer Engagement licenses, you'll only see None of these (don't preinstall any apps).

 Name.
-This is typically the name of your organization and is displayed in the Dynamics 365 for Customer Engagement apps.
+This is typically the name of your organization and is displayed in the model-driven apps in Dynamics 365, such as Dynamics 365 Sales and Customer Service.

 URL.
-The URL is used to construct the URL for users to sign-in to the Dynamics 365 for Customer Engagement apps.
+The URL is used to construct the URL for users to sign-in to the model-driven apps in Dynamics 365.
 Therefore, we recommend that you limit the length of URL name to reduce the overall length of the URL.

 Purpose.
 This value is used to associate the instance with a specific intent and is only displayed in the instance picker, which is accessed through the Dynamics 365 admin center.
 For example, if this instance is for exclusive use by your sales and marketing departments you can enter Contoso Sales and Marketing or if the instance is for development and for testing purposes enter a relevant name such as Contoso Development.

 Security Group.
-This value is used to determine the Microsoft Online Services security group that includes the users who will have access to this instance of Customer Engagement apps.
+This value is used to determine the Microsoft Online Services security group that includes the users who will have access to this instance.
 For more information, see Control user access to instances: security groups and licenses.

-If you do not specify a security group, all users associated with the subscription who have a Customer Engagement apps license will be added to the new instance.
+If you do not specify a security group, all users associated with the subscription who have a license will be added to the new instance.

 Country/Region.
 You can specify a region for the instance.

-To request the ability to create Dynamics 365 for Customer Engagement instances (Production and non-Production) in more than one geographical region, please contact your account manager or Technical Support.
+To request the ability to create instances (Production and non-Production) in more than one geographical region, please contact your account manager or Technical Support.

 Currency.
 When you add an instance, you must select a base currency before the instance is provisioned.
-Although you can add currencies in the Dynamics 365 for Customer Engagement apps, only the base currency will be used for reporting.
+Although you can add currencies in the model-driven apps in Dynamics 365, only the base currency will be used for reporting.

 Once set, the base currency cannot be changed.